faheemzunjani/Simple-TicTacToe/README.md

 ## TicTacToe-PvC.py
 This is a Python implementation of a simple Player vs Computer Tic Tac Toe game.
-In this implementation the computer is not intelligent and ramdomely selects its moves.
+In this implementation the computer is not intelligent and randomely selects its moves.

 ## TicTacToe-PvC.c
 This is a C implementation of a simple Player vs Computer Tic Tac Toe game.
-In this implementation the computer is not imtelligent and randomely selects its moves.
+In this implementation the computer is not intelligent and randomely selects its moves.